 Desired Minimum Qualification : Diploma in either Agriculture, Economics, Business or Social Sciences or similar fields with two (2) years’ post qualification experience

 Compulsory Minimum Qualification: Six (6) CSEC subjects including English Language with four (4) years’ post qualification experience.
+(Shortlisting Criteria)

 Specific Experience:

 At least one (1) year of field experience as a facilitator working as a volunteer and/or employee in the public/NGO sector with developmental programmes implemented in Region 1 at the communities and/or at the District and/or Regional level.
+(Shortlisting Criteria)

-Two (2) years rural areas grass roots experience working with Amerindian communities and culture is essential
+Two (2) years rural areas grass roots experience working with Amerindian communities and culture is essential.
+(Shortlisting Criteria)

 Desired Experience